postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

     Type=Application
     Categories=Development;

-   Once the Postman.desktop file is created, the Postman app can be opened using application launchers.
+   Once the ```Postman.desktop``` file is created, the Postman app can be opened using application launchers.
 You can check your desktop and double-click the Postman icon.

    **Note:**
-   1. Avoid starting postman using ```sudo``` command, this will create permission issues on the files created by postman.
+   1. Avoid starting Postman using ```sudo``` command, this will create permission issues on the files created by Postman.

    2. Make sure you have read/write permission for ```~/.config``` folder where Postman stores the information